rriley/qu-coursefile/README.md

 #Latex Template for Coursefile

-This is a simple latex document to stitch together some PDFs into a coursefile.
-Basically, you replaces the PDFs with your information, properly include them in the .tex files, and away you go.
+This is a simple latex document to stitch together some PDFs into a coursefile and include a linked table of contents.
+Basically, you replace the PDFs with your information, properly include them in the .tex files, and away you go.

 If you don't know how to use Latex, this isn't for you.

+See sample.pdf to get an idea of what this produces.

 ##How to Use
  * First, download it using the "Download Zip" link on the right.